Thursday, September 21, 2017

 Serve right away.

-I first had this Macaroni and Cheese during a Track & Field event at my son's school.
-One of the mom's brought some in, and it went fast.
+I first got this Macaroni and Cheese during a football game at my children's school.
+One of the mom's always brought some in, and it went fast.
 She was kind enough to give me the recipe as we were packing up.
 I've made it several times for my family and decided to share it here.

 Ingredients: